citp/privacy-policy-historical/s/sn/sna/snapwidget.com.md

-> *The following text is extracted and transformed from the snapwidget.com privacy policy that was archived on 2013-06-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130602001256id_/http%3A//snapwidget.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the snapwidget.com privacy policy that was archived on 2013-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131222033715id_/http%3A//snapwidget.com/privacy) for the most accurate reproduction.*

-# SnapWidget | Instagram Photo Gallery Widgets | Privacy Policy
+# SnapWidget | Instagram Widget | Privacy Policy

 ## Privacy Policy for SnapWidget

+* * *

 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at [info@snapwidget.com](mailto:info@snapwidget.com).